jinwood/jinwood.dev/content/blog/web-component-svelte-pt1/index.md

 I'm not a designer, and I'd imagine the final thing is going to look different.
 But good to get started with at least an idea.

 To follow along you'll need familiarty with JavaScript, Svelte.js, and the Spotify API.
 I'll be using VS Code, but you can use whichever editor you prefer.
+We will be using [SvelteKit](https://kit.svelte.dev/docs), a tool kit for Svelte projects.

 Lets get started.
 Run the following commands from your terminal: